-Before development starts, the person paying the CIL needs to submit a Commencement Notice to the team.
-They must also submit an Assumption of Liability Notice to the team.
+Before development starts, the person paying the CIL needs to submit a Commencement Notice and an Assumption of Liability Notice to CIL@enfield.gov.uk.
 If we don’t receive these, the charge automatically defaults to the owners of the land.
 A surcharge may apply to each person(s) liable to pay the levy if development starts before liability is assumed.

 On receipt of the Commencement Notice the Council will issue a Demand Notice (invoice) seeking payment.

 The Enfield CIL instalment policy (PDF) applies to larger developments and explains when CIL payments will need to be paid across a development’s timeframe.
 From 1 January 2018, the revised policy (PDF) lowers the threshold that developers can pay in two instalments from £500,001 to £100,001.

 You can make appeals against all aspects of the Community Infrastructure Levy, including the chargeable amount and the imposition of surcharges.